jandersonBB/EarlGrey/CONTRIBUTING.md

 Want to contribute?
 Great!
 First, read this page (including the small print at the end).

 ## Before you contribute
-Before we can use your code, you must sign the
-[Google Individual Contributor License Agreement](https://cla.developers.google.com/about/google-individual) (CLA), which you can do online.
+-Before we can use your code, you must sign the [Google Individual Contributor License Agreement](https://cla.developers.google.com/about/google-individual) (CLA), which you can do online.
 The CLA is necessary mainly because you own the copyright to your changes, even after your contribution becomes part of our